 When all else fails

-Sometimes water still gets in.
+Sometimes water still gets in even when you take precautions.
 If it does, here are a few things you can do to minimize damage:

 - Place furniture on casters or shims and arranged away from floor drains.